Vincit/objection.js/doc/includes/API.md

 ```

 > Related models can be deleted using the delete method.
 Note that in the case of ManyToManyRelation
 > the join table entries are not deleted.
-Naturally the delete query can be chained with any *knex*
+Naturally the delete query can be chained with anyknex*
 > methods.

 ```js